 There are a variety of internships available to begin preparing you for a career in the arts.
 Many art majors have pursued graduate degrees in studio art, art education, art therapy, art history, and other areas.
 Graduates from the Studio Art program have gone on to become:

-Studio Art Scholarships
+Studio Art Areas of Study

 If you wish to apply for one of our art scholarships, we'll need to see some of your work.
 Scholarships are based on a review of an applicant’s portfolio of original artwork.
-Art faculty are looking for evidence of basic skills, a strong work ethic, and a commitment to art.
-Portfolios should include 8-12 works of the student’s choice and may be in a variety of media or all in one or two media.
+Art faculty are looking for evidence of basic skills, a strong work ethic, and a personal voice.
+Portfolios should include 8-10 works of the student’s choice and may be in a variety of media or all in one or two media.

-Works do not need to be polished, nor is it necessary to mat or frame works.
+Works do not need to be polished, nor is it necessary to mat or frameworks.
 Inclusion of a sketchpad is optional.
 Once we have received all portions of your admissions application and portfolio we will contact you with feedback.

-1. Submit by Mail
+- Submit by Email

 You may submit a portfolio by e-mail or provide a website that displays an appropriate selection of your works.

-3. Meet with faculty
+- Meet with faculty (virtually)